FuelLabs/fuel-specs/src/fuel-vm/instruction-set.md

 Increment `$fp->codesize`, `$ssp` by `$rC` padded to word alignment.
 Then set `$sp` to `$ssp`.

 This instruction can be used to concatenate the code of multiple contracts together.
-It can only be used when the stack area of the call frame is unused (i.e. prior to being used).
+It can only be used when the stack area of the call frame is zero-sized.

 ### `LOG`: Log event